recurly/pay-with-amazon/Readme.md

   [Download][download]

-## How?
+## Introduction

   This JavaScript library makes it easy to add Pay with Amazon to your payments flow.
-Customers use in-line widgets you configure with simple options.
-The only experience outside of your site is the initial Amazon login.
-After the customer logs in, they're directed back to your site to confirm the address and payment method in the Amazon widgets.
+During checkout, customers log in to Amazon, then use inline widgets to select from payment methods stored in their Amazon accounts.

-## Why?
+  Hundreds of millions of Amazon customers can subscribe to your subscription plans and make purchases using their Amazon account.

-  Using Pay with Amazon, hundreds of millions of Amazon customers can subscribe to your subscription plans and make purchases using their Amazon account.
-For more information on how use this library with your Recurly site, please visit the [docs site][docs] to get started.
+  This library is platform agnostic, and may be used in any checkout flow to make Amazon Payments easier to implement.
+To learn how use this library with your Recurly site, please visit the [docs site][docs] to get started.

 ## Usage